Robust Welfare under Imperfect Competition: The Supply-Side

-The proof is simple: we are optimizing a linear functional over a compact and convex set, and can, therefore, find optima at extreme points.
-These take a simple form: \(u(p)\) travels between a high level \(\beta\) and a low level \(\alpha\) along the price axis \(p\in\left[p_0, p_1\right]\).
+The proof is a rearrangement argument, and these extrema take a simple form: \(u(p)\) travels between a high level \(\beta\) and a low level \(\alpha\) along the price axis \(p\in\left[p_0, p_1\right]\).
 The budget constraint \(\int u=\Delta\tau\) constrains how much ``high time'' we are allowed, but not where to place it.
 But this is easy, when we are maximizing the objective \(F\), its form rewards allocating the high level where the demand \(Q\) is large.
 Since demand is (weakly) decreasing, the best use of the scarce ``high time'' is to allocate it to the left (low \(p\)), where \(Q\) is highest.
 This is the bathtub principle: if we pour a fixed volume of water into a tub whose bottom slopes downward from left to right (here \(Q\) is larger on the left), we fill the deep end first.
 The result is a single waterline (a cutoff \(p^{*}\)): to the left of \(p^{*}\) we are at \(\beta\), to the right we are at \(\alpha\), and the budget pins down \(p^{*}\).
 The mirrored logic applies to the minimization task.

 Moreover, if an optimizer is not of this threshold form, we can improve it by a tiny swap.
 Suppose there is a left location with higher weight \(Q_{\mathrm{left}}\) where \(u\) currently equals \(\alpha\), and a right location with lower weight \(Q_{\mathrm{right}}\) where \(u\) equals \(\beta\).
 Let's move an \(\varepsilon\)-length slice of \(\beta\)-mass from the right to the left and--as we need to keep \(\int u\) fixed--move an \(\varepsilon\)-slice of \(\alpha\)-mass from the left to the right.
 The objective changes by